juliencarponcy/trialexp/README.rst

 ``jupyter-notebook``

-In the ```/notebooks``` folder can then browse the different templates notebooks, create your own notebook or copy and edit the different workflow notebooks.
+In the ```/notebooks``` folder, you can then open the different templates notebooks, create your own notebook or copy and edit the different workflow notebooks.

 * You can alternatively open the different workflow notebooks in a code editor which support jupyter notebooks.